cdunham1989/gilded-rose/README.md

 For my next step I set out to look at the first failing test and make this pass.
 Once I had done this I decided to write as many tests as possible to cover as many different avenues through the system an item could have.
 Once I had finished writing as many tests as I could for the overall functionality I broke out into a separate Item spec.
 This was to ensure the constructor worked as planned for now but also to ensure that none of the refactoring or extra functionality I add in will cause this to break.

-I also included two pending tests in my code at this point which handle the two issues (see below).
-As I am not yet altering functionality of the system I have decided to leave these pending and look at them further once I have finished refactoring.
+I originally included two pending tests in my code to handle the two issues I found (see below).
+In the end I decided to leave the functionality as is and to test how it works now so as not to alter the functionality through refactoring.

 Now I have finished testing the systems functionality I will begin to refactor the code.

 ## Issues

 Currently the value of Aged Brie continues to increase after its sellIn date, but also the rate at which it increases is 2 per day.
-I am currently unsure if this is the intended functionality or not.
+I am unsure if this is the intended functionality or not but I will leave this functionality as it is and have tested it to make sure my refactoring does not affect it working as it does now.

 It is stated in the outline that the quality of an item is never more than 50, but the quality of Sulfuras is set at 80.
+I have not altered this but wanted to highlight it as a potential error in the system.

 ## Running the app locally